MAIF/otoroshi/manual/src/main/paradox/topics/secrets.md

   ...
   name_of_the_vault {
     type = "infisical"
-    baseUrl = "https://app.infisical.com" # optional, the base url of your infisical server, fallback to https://app.infisical.com serviceToken = "st.xxxx.yyyy.zzzz" # the service token for your projet e2ee = true # are you secrets end to end encrypted defaultSecretType = "shared" # optional, fallback to shared defaultWorkspaceId = "xxxxxx" # optional, value can be passed in the secret address defaultEnvironment = "dev" # optional, value can be passed in the secret address }
+    baseUrl = "https://app.infisical.com" # optional, the base url of your infisical server, fallbacks to https://app.infisical.com serviceToken = "st.xxxx.yyyy.zzzz" # the service token for your projet e2ee = true # are you secrets end to end encrypted defaultSecretType = "shared" # optional, fallbacks to shared defaultWorkspaceId = "xxxxxx" # optional, value can be passed in the secret address defaultEnvironment = "dev" # optional, value can be passed in the secret address }